kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/uscore/README.md

 ## US CORE VITALSIGNS

-The US Core provides very specific profiles for a set of Vital signs.
+The US Core provides very specific profiles for a set of vital signs.
 The observations are specified by LOINC codes and are mostly fixed values or chosen from a bound value set.
-However, CentraXX does not support LOINC codes for labor values.
+However, CentraXX does not support LOINC codes for labor values natively yet.
 Therefore, corresponding labor mappings must be defined in CXX in order to map US Core Vitals Signs.
 A set of CXX master data xml files is provided that specifies labor methods, labor values and units that need to be defined in CXX for the groovy mappings to work.
-They can be imported over the CXX Xml import interface.
-The files are located in `/cxx-us-core-vitalsigns`
+They can be imported over the CXX XML import interface for master data.
+The files are located in `/xml`